 Work smarter, not harder.
 You might think it’s a no brainer to manually turn lights on and off or open and close the blinds at the start and end of each day.
 But smart home technology is now a more accessible, affordable option that can simplify your life and help you save on your energy bill.
 This also gives you more control over how your home operates, like putting your lights on a schedule.
 You can even use smart home devices that learn your routines via artificial intelligence (AI), so that the lights turn off when you’re away, and the blinds adjust based on the temperature or time of day.
 The Z-Wave controller iblinds uses acts as a hub for all your smart home devices and even syncs up with the time change, so there is no need to manually reprogram your blinds.

-If you’re ready to put your home to work for you and save on energy costs this daylight saving season, take advantage of our limited time offer and receive free shipping on your iblinds kit.
+If you’re ready to put your home to work for you and save on energy costs this daylight saving season, it's time to upgrade your window blinds.

 Leave a comment